 One Leg Stand

 The last test that is usually given is called the one leg stand.
 The officer will have you stand with your feet together and hands to your side.
-The officer will tell you that when he tells you, life a leg of your choise, six inches off the ground, with both legs straight.
+The officer will tell you that when he tells you, lift a leg of your choise, six inches off the ground, with both legs straight.
 You will be told to count out loud by thousands until you are told to stop.
 You are to keep your hands to your sides and look down at your raised foot.
 The test is supposed to last 30 seconds.
 The officer is looking to see if you sway, hop, raise your arms more that 6 inches from your side, or place your foot down.
 The officer will consider your test a failure if you do two of thise things.

 Other field sobriety tests have similar holes in them.
-In my years defending against DUII charges, we have seen very few people not “fail” the field sobriety tests, even those with zero alcohol and zero drugs in their system.
+In my years defending against DUII charges, I have seen very few people not “fail” the field sobriety tests, even those with zero alcohol and zero drugs in their system.